ankitects/anki-manual/src/editing.md

 ### Using Flags

-Flags are similar to Tags, but they will appear during study in the review window, showing a colored flag icon on the upper right area of the screen.
+Flags are similar to tags, but they will appear during study in the review window, showing a colored flag icon on the upper right area of the screen.
 You can also search for flagged cards in the Browse screen, rename flags from the browser and create filtered decks from flagged cards, but unlike tags,